Member-Managed and Manager-Managed LLC

 Frequently Asked Questions

-No, an LLC must choose one management structure.
-However, in a manager-managed LLC, some managers can be members while others are not, creating a hybrid situation where certain members are involved in management while others remain passive.
+An LLC must choose one structure.
+However, in a manager-managed LLC, some managers can be members while others are not, creating a situation where certain members are involved in management while others remain passive.

 To change your management structure, you typically need to amend your operating agreement with member approval and may need to file an amendment to your Articles of Organization with your state.
 Requirements vary by state, so check with your Secretary of State office for specific procedures and fees.